Sam Baldock: West Ham United

 On 26 August 2011, Baldock joined West Ham United for an undisclosed fee on a four-year contract with an option for an additional year.
 He was allocated the number 7 shirt.
 Baldock made his West Ham debut on 17 September 2011 coming on as a 74th-minute substitute for Henri Lansbury in a 0–0 draw away with Millwall.

 His first two West Ham goals were scored in 4–0 win on 15 October 2011 against Blackpool at Upton Park.
 He then got his second two-goal haul in successive home matches helping the Hammers to a 3–2 victory over Leicester City.
-Despite scoring five goals in his first six starts, an injury reduced his first team opportunities, as did the arrival of Nicky Maynard and Ricardo Vaz Tê.
+Despite scoring five goals in his first six starts, an injury reduced his first-team opportunities, as did the arrival of Nicky Maynard and Ricardo Vaz Tê.

 Bristol City

 Baldock joined Bristol City in August 2012 for an undisclosed fee, signing a three-year contract.
 He made his debut on 25 August, in a 4–2 win against Cardiff, in which he scored and assisted a goal.
 He scored again on 15 September, in a 5–3 defeat at home to Blackburn Rovers and a brace in the club's following match, a 2–1 win away at Peterborough to take his tally to four goals in four matches for Bristol City.
 Baldock finished the 2012–13 season with ten goals but could not help Bristol City survive as they were relegated to League 1.

 During the pre-season, Baldock failed to score but fellow striker Steven Davies moved to Blackpool leaving Baldock as the only recognised goal scorer at Bristol City.
 Sean O'Driscoll made Baldock captain at the start of the season and his first goal came in a 2–0 away win in the first round of the League Cup.
-He scored a brace against Coventry in a thrilling game which city lost 5–4.
+He scored a brace against Coventry City in a 5–4 loss.
 He continued his great start by scoring his second brace of the season against old club MK Dons.
 He chose not to celebrate either goal after saying it was an emotional day.
 Baldock finished the League One 2013–14 season with the Golden Boot as top scorer with 24 goals.